hax0kartik/Website-Forwarder/README.md

-# Website-Forwader
+# Website-Forwarder
-Website-Forwaders for your 3ds's homemenu!
+Website-Forwarders for your 3ds's homemenu!

 (This guide is meant only for Windows Users for now)